OpenAI Previews Voice Engine with No Official Date of Release

 Similarly, 4chan, a controversial content board, spread hateful messages by mimicking the voice of Emma Watson using ElevenLabs.

-The introduction of Voice Engine at this time and at this price would make the jobs of these miscreants a whole lot easier.
+The introduction of Voice Engine at this time and at this price would empower such miscreants and make their notorious jobs a whole lot easier.

 How Does OpenAI Plan to Face Such Threats?